HannaAikas/thermostat-3/README.md

-# Thermostat - Progress so far:
+# Thermostat - Progress as at Thursday 22 Aug 2019:
-* So far, we implemented user stories 1-3
+* Business Logic done - Implemented all user stories
+* To do next: interface, jQuery, APIs, styling, saving state

 # Thermostat: business logic